top of page

 Throughout levels, there are destructible parts of the environment.
 These can range from things that open up paths to the players or just fun bits that let the player let out their destructive needs.
 I've color-coded the destructible parts of the environment in this game to communicate to the player what they can destroy.

-Sending Things Flying
+Sending Objects Flying

 While, of course, the player's explosions can send destructible parts of the environment flying, I also wanted it to serve a practical purpose in the game.
 More specifically, I wanted to lean into it for the puzzle solving aspect.
 Throughout the game, there will be physics-influenced objects that the player must navigate to a specific spot in order to get out of the level.